-In order to have a good and maintainable application, it’s very important to have a high quality product code.
+For a good and maintainable application, high-quality product code is essential.
 The code quality usually depends on the developer’s professionalism.
-But among the thousands lines of code something might be missed.
-Fortunately, there are few small but very useful utilities that can automate some routines and help you check the code using different rules for different coding standards.
-In PHP development there are two popular utilities for code validation: Code Sniffer and Mess Detector.
+But among the thousands of lines of code, something might be missed.
+Fortunately, there are several small yet useful utilities that can automate some routines and help you check the code using different rules for different coding standards.
+In PHP development, there are two popular utilities for code validation: Code Sniffer and Mess Detector.

 Code Sniffer helps detect violations of a defined coding standard.
 You can use any of the predefined coding standards or create your own modification of validation rules.
 Mess Detector helps detect possible bugs, overcomplicated expressions, unused parameters, method properties, etc. Both tools are free, open source and can be easily installed globally using homebrew on OSX or locally for a project using composer or other tools.

-Magento 2 source code in most places meets PSR-0 and PSR-1 coding standards.
+The Magento 2 source code, in most places, meets the PSR-0 and PSR-1 coding standards.
 In the official documentation you can also find a recommendation to use Code Sniffer where it’s possible to enforce the mentioned standards.
 Let’s review how this tool can be used with PHPStorm – the most popular modern IDE among PHP developers.

 First of all, we need to initialize a Code Sniffer binary path in the PHPStorm configuration.
 To achieve this, go to Preferences->Languages&Frameworks->PHP->Code Sniffer and push the “…” button for the selected configuration.
 In the newly opened window choose the Code Sniffer binary path.
 If the tool is installed globally, you can find the path to it by executing the following command in the shell:

 If you don’t have it installed – don’t get sad, the tool is packaged with Magento 2 out of the box.
 We recommend using the built-in version instead of the globally installed.
 You can find it in the following directory: